gromacs/gromacs/docs/dev-manual/naming.rst

 * Preprocessor macros should be all upper-case.
 Do not use leading underscores, as all such names are reserved according to the C/C++ standard.
 * Name include guards like ``GMX_DIRNAME_HEADERNAME_H``.
-* Boolean variables are always named with a ``b`` prefix, followed by a CamelCase name.
-* Enum values are named with an ``e`` prefix.
-For enum types exposed widely in the codebase, this is followed typically by a part that makes the enum values not conflict with other enums in the same scope.
-In C code, this is typically an all-lowercase acronym (e.g., ``epbcNONE``); in C++, the same approach may be used, or the name of the enum type is used (e.g., ``eHelpOutputFormat_Console``).
 * Avoid abbreviations that are not obvious to a general reader.
 * If you use acronyms (e.g., PME, DD) in names, follow the Microsoft policy on
   casing: two letters is uppercase (DD), three or more is lowercase (Pme).